Captioning for the deaf and hard of hearing is provided by Ai-Media for all Inside Higher Ed webinars. Transcripts available upon request.

 • Practical ways to improve visibility into processes and financial operations, reducing bottlenecks and surprises

-• Real examples from Indiana State University on strengthening controls, increasing accuracy and reducing manual effort
+• Real examples from Indiana State University on improving processes, increasing accuracy and reducing manual effort

 • A phased approach to driving operational improvements without disrupting existing systems